This set of Strength of Materials Multiple Choice Questions & Answers (MCQs) focuses on “Analyse Propped Cantilever”.

 d) Adjoining curves

 Explanation: The transition curves are necessary for a vehicle to have smooth entry of straight section into circular curve.
 They provide aesthetic experience of the road.
-They provide graduate introduction of super elevation.
+They provide a graduate introduction of super elevation.

 Sanfoundry Global Education & Learning Series – Strength of Materials.